fanteastick/quartz-test/content/linux/bore.pub + letsencrypt + cloudflare.md

 ---

 If you use bore.pub (or your own Bore instance) to expose **two different Minecraft servers** on your VPS, each server will be mapped to a different public port on the VPS.
-Here’s how you and others would connect to them:
+Here's how you and others would connect to them:

 ## How Bore Works in This Scenario